Linear Circuit Analysis

 If the resistor denotes the output and the current source is the input, the RLC circuit can be regarded as a band-stop filter, in which the maximum of the transfer function, $\left|\frac{V_R}{I_1}\right|$, occurs at the resonant frequency $\omega_0$ and the bandwidth is $$\begin{equation}BW=\omega_H-\omega_L\end{equation}$$ where $\omega_H$ and $\omega_L$ are the half-power frequencies of the filter, which are given by $$\begin{equation}\omega_L=\omega_0\left(-\frac{1}{2 Q}+\sqrt{\frac{1}{4 Q^2}+1}\right) \end{equation}$$ $$\begin{equation}\omega_H=\omega_0\left(\frac{1}{2 Q}+\sqrt{\frac{1}{4 Q^2}+1}\right) \end{equation}$$ One can verify that $$\begin{equation}\omega_0^2=\omega_L\omega_H\end{equation}$$

-The frequencies at which the currents going through capacitor and inductor are maximum are $$\begin{equation}\omega_{max,L}=\omega_0\left(1-\frac{1}{2 Q^2}\right)^{\frac{1}{2}}\end{equation}$$ $$\begin{equation}\omega_{max,C}=\omega_0\left(1-\frac{1}{2 Q^2}\right)^{-\frac{1}{2}}\end{equation}$$ Like in the series case, these frequencies exist only when $Q \gt \sqrt{2}$ and satisfy $\omega_0^2=\omega_{max,L}\cdot\omega_{max,C}$.
+The frequencies at which the currents going through the capacitor and the inductor are maximum are $$\begin{equation}\omega_{max,L}=\omega_0\left(1-\frac{1}{2 Q^2}\right)^{\frac{1}{2}}\end{equation}$$ $$\begin{equation}\omega_{max,C}=\omega_0\left(1-\frac{1}{2 Q^2}\right)^{-\frac{1}{2}}\end{equation}$$ Similar to the series case, these frequencies exist only when $Q \gt \sqrt{2}$ and satisfy $\omega_0^2=\omega_{max,L}\cdot\omega_{max,C}$.

 Sample Solved Problems